MBrunoStem/regex-tutorial/gist-template.md

 ## Regex Components

 ### Anchors
-The basic Anchors used in this regex are denoted by the "^" and "$" characters repectivlely.
-On it's own "^" is used at the beginning of a string to match strings, whereas "$" is used at the end of a string to match strings.
-However, such as in the "Match an Email" regex, when "^" is at the beginning and "$" is simultaneously at the end, then it will only find strings that match all of the parameters present between the two anchors.
+The basic Anchors used in this regex are denoted by the "^" and "dollar sign" characters repectivlely.
+On it's own "^" is used at the beginning of a string to match strings, whereas "dollar sign" is used at the end of a string to match strings.
+However, such as in the "Match an Email" regex, when "^" is at the beginning and "dollar sign" is simultaneously at the end, then it will only find strings that match all of the parameters present between the two anchors.

 ### Quantifiers
 The first Quantifier we see in pour regex is denoted by the "+' character.
-This denotes that one or more of any given class or parameters are expected after the parameters that preceded the "+".
+This denotes that one or more of any given class or parameters are expected after the parameters that preceded the "+" character.

 The second Quantifier present in our regex appears towards the end in the third is denoted by the "{}" characters: